scmacdon/AWSBlog/README.md

 ### Create the PublishTextSMS class

-Create a new class named **PublishTextSMS** that sends a text message when a new item is added to the DynamoDB table.
+Create a class named **PublishTextSMS** that sends a text message when a new item is added to the DynamoDB table.
 The following Java code represents this class.

 	package com.example.handlingformsubmission;